 Originally, the VMT Terminal was proposed to be constructed in two phases.
 Phase 2 of the VMT project involved the construction of a rock dike that would have been used for docking barges.
 The rock dike had a proposed length of approximately 600 wall-feet, running in a northerly direction from the northern edge of the wharf to the shoreline.
 The Phase 2 dike construction was proposed to require approximately 106,040 square feet of solid fill (approximately 15,800 cubic yards), additional grading fill of approximately 31,561 square feet (approximately 19,580 cubic yards) and dredging of approximately 46,500 cubic yards pursuant to the U.S. Army Corps of Engineers (USACE) permit.
 Elimination of the Phase 2 improvements has resulted in a reduction in the laydown area used for transloading of goods and materials from 10.5 to 8.05 acres (a reduction of 2.45 acres).
-Construction of Phase 2 of the VMT Terminal has been removed from the Revised VMT Project that is being evaluated in this Final EIR.
+Construction of Phase 2 was originally estimated to begin in January 2017 and take approximately 12 months.
+Phase 2 of the VMT Terminal has been removed from the Revised VMT

+Project that is being evaluated in this Final EIR.
 Therefore, all references to Phase 2 and the associated environmental analysis have been removed from the document.